Denamarin Chewable TabletsThis page contains information on Denamarin Chewable Tablets for veterinary use.

 There are no known drug interactions or contraindications to the use of silybin/silymarin in animals.33,34 While mild side effects, such as gastrointestinal upset, itching and headache, have been rarely reported in primates,33,35,36 no side effects have been noted in dogs or cats.13,16,33,34,37,38 The specific silybin-phosphatidylcholine complex in Denamarin has been evaluated in both acute and chronic use safety studies: an acute toxicity study in dogs using levels greater than 80x the amount in Denamarin revealed no adverse physiologic effects,38 and a chronic toxicity study in monkeys who received greater than 80x the amount in Denamarin for 26 weeks showed no compound-related adverse effects.35

-Administration As A Nutritional Supplement
+Administration As A Liver Health Supplement

 Please follow the administration chart below as a guide.